 Impact

-The affected awebooking plugin contains a flaw that causes sensitive information to be inadvertently inserted into data sent to users.
-This leads to the unintended disclosure of personal or confidential data through normal use of the plugin, potentially compromising user privacy and business integrity.
-The weakness aligns with CWE‑201, which focuses on the improper segregation and handling of sensitive data.
+AweBooking, a WordPress booking plugin, contains a flaw that causes sensitive information to be unintentionally embedded in data sent to site users.
+This leads to the disclosure of personal or confidential data through normal use of the plugin.
+The vulnerability aligns with CWE‑201, which addresses the improper segregation and handling of sensitive data.

 Affected Systems